corelan/EncFSGui/README.md

 ## Warning
 This application is NOT ready for use yet. <br>
 It is still under heavy development and will be updated on a regular basis.<br>
-Proper announcements will be made when the app is ready for use. <br><br>
+Proper announcements will be made when the app is ready for use. <br>

 ## Donate